-Methodology is perhaps the most challenging and laborious part of research work.
-Essentially, the methodology helps to understand the broad philosophical approach behind methods of research you chose to employ for your study.
-This means that your methodology chapter should clearly state whether you chose to use quantitative or qualitative data collection techniques or a mixture of both.
 You will be required to provide justifications as to why you preferred a certain method over the others.
-If you are trying to figure out exactly how to write methodology or how to structure methodology of research or dissertation then this article will point you in the right direction.
+If you are trying to figure out exactly how to write methodology or structure methodology for a dissertation, this article will point you in the right direction.

 What Are the Typical Contents of Methodology

 The methodology generally acts as a guideline or plan to exactly how you intend to carry out your research.
-This is especially true for students who are required to submit their methodology chapter before carrying out the research.
-Your methodology should link back to the literature and clearly state why you chose certain data collection and analysis methods for your research/dissertation project.
-The most common contents of methodology are research design, philosophical approach, data collection methods, research limitations, ethical considerations, and data analysis methods.
+This is especially true for students who must submit their methodology chapter before carrying out the research.

 Choosing your Methodology and Research Design

 Regardless of the chosen research approach, you will find researchers who either support it or don’t.
-Use the arguments for and against articulated in the literature to clarify why you decided to choose this research design and why the research limitations are irrelevant in your research.
+Use the arguments for and against articulated in the literature to clarify why you decided to choose the selected research design and why the research limitations are irrelevant in your research.

 How to Structure Methodology Chapter of your Dissertation